SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion

-Based on a cross-file code dataset constructed using the BM25 algorithm and call relationship graphs, we use the target model intended for alignment on each sample.
-With the sampling temperature set to 1.0, we generate 10 candidate negative samples via rejection sampling~\cite{li2025aixcoder}.
+Based on the dataset containing cross-file information, we use the best checkpoint in the finetuning stage which is the model intended for alignment to generate 10 candidate negative samples via rejected code sampling~\cite{li2025aixcoder} on each sample with temperature set to 1.0.

 \paragraph*{\uline{Multi-stage Filtering Strategies}}